 But don’t despair.
 There’s a lot you can do to ease joint pain—or even stop it completely.

-So put your feet up for a few minutes and let’s take a closer look.
+So put your feet up for a few minutes, and let’s take a closer look.

 In this article 📝

-- What helps with menopause joint pain?
+- Why does menopause cause joint pain?

 But does that mean there’s a direct link between menopause and joint pain?
-Not exactly—the picture is complex.
+Or that it’s normal?

 The thing is that joint pain is a symptom that tends to affect everyone (not just women) more as they get older.
 And it may start to be more of a problem around the age that women start going through menopause.

 So scientists aren’t certain how much of the joint pain experienced by menopausal women is due to menopause and how much is age-related.

 Does low estrogen cause joint pain?